awsdocs/aws-codedeploy-user-guide/doc_source/security_iam_id-based-policy-examples.md

 + Amazon Simple Notification Service
 + Amazon CloudWatch

-If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
-To ensure that those users can still use the CodeDeploy console, also attach the `AWSCodeDeployReadOnlyAccess` managed policy to the user, as described in [AWS managed \(predefined\) policies for CodeDeploy](managed-policies.md)\.
+If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users who have a role with that IAM policy\.
+To ensure that those users can still use the CodeDeploy console, also attach the `AWSCodeDeployReadOnlyAccess` managed policy to the role assigned to the user, as described in [AWS managed \(predefined\) policies for CodeDeploy](managed-policies.md)\.

 You don't need to allow minimum console permissions for users who are making calls only to the AWS CLI or the CodeDeploy API\.